 Head due west from the centre of Inverurie and once beyond the A90 bypass you find yourself on increasingly minor roads that climb gently uphill.
-Follow the tourist signs and you end up in a small car park, from which field tracks continue uphill to Easter Aquhorthies Stone Circle.
+Follow the tourist signs and you end up in a small car park, from which field tracks continue uphill to East Aquhorthies Stone Circle.

 What you find is one of around 90 recumbent stone circles to have survived in Aberdeenshire.
 The name comes from their common feature, a focal point on one side of the circle formed by a stone laid horizontally (or recumbent) flanked by vertical stones.

-These circles arrived in the Aberdeenshire landscape during the centuries around 2000BC, though at Easter Aquhorthies the raised embankment that surrounds the stones, whose outer face is retained by a dry stone wall is thought to be a relatively recent addition, perhaps being constructed in the 1700s or 1800s.
+These circles arrived in the Aberdeenshire landscape during the centuries around 2000BC, though at East Aquhorthies the raised embankment that surrounds the stones, whose outer face is retained by a dry stone wall is thought to be a relatively recent addition, perhaps being constructed in the 1700s or 1800s.

-The stone circle at Easter Aquhorthies measures some 19.5m in diameter, and is close to circular in plan, probably making it one of the earlier stone circles to be built in Aberdeenshire.
+The stone circle at East Aquhorthies measures some 19.5m in diameter, and is close to circular in plan, probably making it one of the earlier stone circles to be built in Aberdeenshire.
 The builders of many of these circles chose superb locations for them.
 Easter Aquhorthies is no exception, and it offers extensive views to the east.

 The recumbent stone measures some 3.8m in length and is thought to weigh around 9 tons.
 It is made of reddish granite that was probably brought here from Bennachie, a mountain a few miles to the west.
 The flankers are made of grey granite, some 2.3m height.
 Two large blocks project into the ring from the recumbent stone, making this side of the ring feel even more than usually "altar-like".